10 Best Greenhouse Covering Plastic

 Final Recommendation

 If you need a dependable, widely tested cover for a typical backyard hoop house or cold frame, a 6 mil clear polyethylene film in the 10 to 12 foot width range is the safest starting point.
-It balances current Amazon listing detail, light transmission, and durability for most gardeners.
+It balances price, light transmission, and durability for most gardeners.
 For growers in storm-prone areas or those who want to avoid annual replacement, stepping up to a 16 mil tarp with grommets provides extra peace of mind, provided your frame can support the weight.
 When coverage area is the main constraint, prioritize wider rolls from reputable agricultural brands so you can avoid weak seams.
 By matching the mil rating and dimensions to your structure and climate, you will get the most value from whichever ranked option you choose.